 I am a fully qualified Lecturer, a Director of Professional Reflexology, a Masseur and, before I was a Director of Professional Reflexology, was a Fellow of the Association of Reflexologists.
 I have many years experience of practise in complementary therapies and, before founding Jubilee College, I was Department Head of Complementary Therapies at South East Derbyshire College.
-I was the first Reflexologist in the UK to be made a member of the Royal Society of Medicine and I also run my own Complementary Therapy Clinic with my wife, Marie.
+I was the first Reflexologist in the UK to be made a member of the Royal Society of Medicine and I also run my own Complementary Therapy Clinic, Jubilee Holistic Reflexology in Smalley, Derbyshire.

 I originally trained at the Northern School of Reflexology, but after qualifying, realised there was still so much more to learn.
 I then went on to do further training with Loretta Cusworth - one of the UK's foremost Reflexologists and Moshe Kruchik, of Tel Aviv - Israel.